Bruno Fischer: Biography

+Early career

 The son of a grocer, Fischer was born in Berlin, Germany, on 29 June 1908.
-Bruno emigrated to the United States with his family in 1913, attending high school in Long Island.
+Bruno immigrated to the United States with his family in 1913, attending high school in Long Island.
 He later attended the Rand School of Social Science and married Ruth Miller, a secretary, in 1934.
-Fischer became a sports reporter and then police reporter for the Long Island Daily Press (1929–31), following this with stints writing and editing at the Labor Voice (1931–32), Socialist Call (1934–36), and Modern Monthly.
+Fischer became a sports reporter and then police reporter for the Long Island Daily Press (1929–31), following this with stints of writing and editing at the Labor Voice (1931–32), Socialist Call (1934–36), and Modern Monthly.

 In the 1936 election he ran as a candidate for New York's 14th district, and in 1938 he ran for the New York State Senate (12th district, Manhattan), both times under the Socialist banner.

+Writing career

 With journalism providing an unreliable income, at a friend's recommendation Fischer tried his hand at writing for the pulps.
 Among the hundreds of pulp titles available at that time, Fischer was taken by the horror/terror titles, the so-called "shudder pulps:" Dime Mystery, Terror Tales, Sinister Stories, and others.
 He sold his first story immediately, a horror tale ("The Cat Woman", Dime Mystery, November 1936).
-While he often wrote under his own name, this first story and others came out under the pseudonym “Russell Gray”, a name he had used during his newspaper days when writing two pieces for the same edition.
+While he often wrote under his own name, this first story and others came out under the pseudonym "Russell Gray", a name he had used during his newspaper days when writing two pieces for the same edition.
 Other pulp stories appeared under the pen name Harrison Storm, but he no longer used this pseudonym after 1943.
 Initially Fischer became known as a purveyor of stories within the "weird menace" and "defective detective" subgenres, the latter being detectives with distinctive physical flaws.
 However, as Fischer recalled, these markets ended quite suddenly:In 1940 I was living in Florida with my family when the whole terror-horror market collapsed....
 I got a letter saying the magazines had folded, and all my unpublished stories were returned.
 They just stopped, just like that.
 It was a shock.
 Just one day the market was gone.With his original markets gone, he moved to more general detective and crime fiction, with stories appearing in Dime Detective, Black Mask, and others.
 Ultimately he published several hundred stories, claiming to have written some two million words of fiction from 1937 to 1941 alone.